 3 – Ellery Hanley

 Yet another Wigan player from the 80s who deserves to be near the top of the list is, of course, Ellery Hanley.
 During a career spanning 19 years, Ellery Hanley played for Bradford Northern, Wigan, Balmain, Western Suburbs, Leeds and his country.
 In 2007, he was voted the greatest UK player ever.
-He was probably the single most versatile player the game has ever seen and played for Great Britain at loose forward, centre, stand-off, and on the wing.
+He was probably the single most versatile player the game has ever seen and played for Great Britain at loose forward, centre, a stand-off, and on the wing.
 During the 1984 Lions tour down-under, he scored 12 tries in 17 games from the wing.
 He was made tour captain in 1988 and led the British Lions to a memorable 26-12 win in the third Test at the Sydney Football Stadium.

 2 – Billy Boston